 Use FS Ethernet Switch to Build Mesh Network

 Achieving a cheap mesh network is based on switches.
 FS.COM publishes a set of Gigabit Ethernet switch supporting 1G, 10G, 40G, and 100G Ethernet, in order to meet different demands.
 All the Ethernet switches meet all design and safety standards made by international and industrial organizations like ISO9001, FCC etc.

 The following is a 10Gb switch named S5800-48F4S.
 It has 48 1GbE SFP ports and 4 10GbE SFP+ ports.
 This switch is a Layer2/3 switch with low latency of 2.3us.
 With the switching capacity, it provides a throughput of 130.95MB.
 Besides, it supports functions like MLAG, SNMP and so, making it becomes popular on market.
 Following the S5800-48F4S switch installation guide, you can easily finish the switch installation.
 Then you can configure the bridge parameters of AP according to the installation instructions to build a mesh network.

 Due to mesh network advantages and disadvantages, we understand why and when to use wireless mesh network.
-Based on Ethernet switch, mesh networking can spread out fast Wifi across a relatively large area, which makes our life and work more efficiently.
-So don’t hesitate, pick one Ethernet switch from FS.COM to optimize your Wifi network.
+Based on Ethernet switch, mesh networking can spread out fast Wifi across a relatively large area, which makes our life and works more efficiently.

 Related Article Why Should You Use A Managed Switch With PoE?